openharmony/docs/en/application-dev/reference/apis/js-apis-hiappevent.md

 # HiAppEvent

+This module provides the application event logging functions, such as writing application events to the event file and managing the event logging configuration.

 > ![icon-note.gif](public_sys-resources/icon-note.gif) **NOTE**<br>
 > The initial APIs of this module are supported since API version 7.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.